mesosphere/dcos-docs-site/pages/docs/1.10/networking/marathon-lb/marathon-lb-basic-tutorial/index.md

 ---
+layout: layout.pug
-post_title: Deploying an Externally Load Balanced App with Marathon-LB
+title: Deploying an Externally Load Balanced App with Marathon-LB
-nav_title:  Marathon-LB for Externally Load Balanced App
+navigationTitle:  Marathon-LB for Externally Load Balanced App
-menu_order: 100
+menuWeight: 100
 ---

 This tutorial shows you how to use Marathon-LB to run a containerized DC/OS service that serves a website.
 Specifically, you will use Docker image that contains NGINX, which serves the dcos.io site.